Cat BMI Calculator

 How To Use The BMI Calculator

-1. Select your preferred unit system (Imperial or Metric)
+- Select your preferred unit system (Imperial or Metric)

-3. Choose their breed type for accurate BMI thresholds
+- Select your cat's breed type for accurate BMI thresholds

-5. Choose their body type
+- Choose their age group and body type

-6. Review the BMI result and category
+- Review the BMI result and category

-7. Track changes over time for better health monitoring
+- Track changes over time for better health monitoring

 Tips for Maintaining a Healthy BMI

-• Regular Monitoring: Check BMI every 3-4 months to track changes and trends.
+- •Regular Monitoring: Check BMI every 3-4 months to track changes and trends.

-• Proper Measurement: Always measure length and weight at the same time of day for consistency.
+- •Proper Measurement: Always measure length and weight at the same time of day for consistency.

-• Diet Management: Adjust portions based on BMI trends and veterinary recommendations.
+- •Diet Management: Adjust portions based on BMI trends and veterinary recommendations.

-• Exercise Routine: Encourage daily play and activity appropriate for your cat's age and condition.
+- •Exercise Routine: Encourage daily play and activity appropriate for your cat's age and condition.

-• Health Records: Keep a log of BMI measurements alongside other health indicators.
+- •Health Records: Keep a log of BMI measurements alongside other health indicators.

 Frequently Asked Questions